Joe Biden Spends Time With George Floyd’s Family Ahead Of Houston Memorial Service

 Listening to one another is what will begin to heal America.
 That's just what VP @JoeBiden did with the family of George Floyd – for more than an hour.
 He listened, heard their pain, and shared in their woe.
 That compassion meant the world to this grieving family.
 Pictured after meeting with #GeorgeFloyd’s family: VP @JoeBiden, @real_sharpton, @AttorneyCrump, Rep. @cedric_richmond, and Roger Floyd (George Floyd’s uncle) #justiceforgeorgefloyd

 In his caption, the family’s attorney shared that Biden had met with the Floyd family for more than an hour prior to the Houston memorial service.
-Crump explained that Biden’s compassion meant the world to the Floyd family and he said that the presidential candidate listened, shared, and heard the family’s pain.
+Crump explained that Biden’s compassion meant the world to the Floyd family, and he said that the presidential candidate listened, shared, and heard the family’s pain.

 ET Online noted that hundreds of mourners attended the service that was held on Monday at The Fountain of Praise Church in Houston.
 Monday’s memorial was open to the public, and the family will gather one more time on Tuesday for a private funeral.
-It has been reported that Floyd then will be laid to rest in Houston, an area where he spent many of his younger years.
+It has been reported that Floyd will then be laid to rest in Houston, an area where he spent many of his younger years.

 Biden was not slated to attend the memorial service itself as he didn’t want him or his team to be a disruption.
 However, he did record a video message that was going to be played.